 Restricted access to the military leased land areas would also impede the work of Tinian ranchers and other local agricultural workers.
-The grazing rights of Tinian ranchers with leases within the range footprints and associated SDZs would be terminated and incomes of local workers who currently collect and sell wild chili-peppers in the leased area would be affected.
+The grazing rights of Tinian ranchers would be terminated and local workers who currently collect and sell wild chili-peppers in the leased area would be affected.